ajmal017/stock_trend_finder/README.md

 data downloaded by the daemons.
 I run the Rails application in the background and use the web browser to review my scans throughout the day.

+## New Concepts

+* lib/reports - use to build reports from the data currently cached in the database
+* lib/market_data_pull - use to fetch new data from market data sources in the cloud and populate the DB